Tom-The-Geek/statspage/README.md

 | `contributors.json` | Processed data containing file contribution counts for each user in a variety of categories |
 | `stats-unsorted.html` | Contains a rendered HTML page of all contributors, sorted by username |
 | `stats-sorted.html` | Contains a rendered HTML page of all contributors, sorted by contribution count |

+### Troubleshooting
+If the `yarn run start` fails with a typescript relating to the stats file (eg. `Property '"SomeRepoName"' is incompatible with index signature.`), then wait a few minutes and run `yarn run fetch-stats` again.
+It appears that sometimes GitHub can take a moment to generate stats for the first time, especially if no-one has visited the `/graphs/contributors` page on the repo, and so returns an empty response.